criscara-dev/dendron-cc/vault/books.the-great-rat-race-escape.md

 Desert of desertion: expectation that your business will be difficult, and motivation will wane, to the point of quitting Baseball principle: one swing doesn't make a season;entrepreneurial career should be segregated into a at-bats, games, and seasons.
-Probability Hacking: choices hack probabilities ( and better choices more, ence luck! )
+Probability Hacking: choices hack probabilities ( and better choices more, ence luck! ) Optimum experience Strategy: select a business that optimizes the customer experience The engagement Strategy: if you want an endless book full of ideas waiting to be exploited, start engaging the world; you can't spot opportunity in a bubble!
+Cinderella Principle
+Critical path strategy: without a defined problem, also the solution remain undefined; put yourself in the face of a problem and you won't get lost.
+The right book strategy: read the book that you need to read to solve the next problem in your 3A cycle

 ## Ideas and Execution
 All ideas sucks until brought to life by execution